ember-learn/guides-source/guides/v3.7.0/tutorial/service.md

 You may have noticed that `this.location` refers to a property location we haven't defined.
 This property will be passed in to the component by its parent template below.

-Finally open the template file for our `rental-listing` component and add the new `location-map` component.
+Finally open the template file for our `rental-listing` component and add the new `LocationMap` component.

 ```handlebars {data-filename="app/templates/components/rental-listing.hbs" data-diff="+25"}
 <article class="listing">